Why 70% of IoT Hardware Startups Miss Their Launch Date — And How to Make Sure You Are Not One of Them

 If any box is unchecked, your launch date is at risk.
 Fix the plan before you lock the date.

-At Hendoi we build embedded and IoT firmware for hardware startups in the USA, Canada, and Bengaluru.
+At Hendoi we build embedded and IoT firmware for hardware startups in the USA, Canada, and Chennai.
 We work from day zero: chip choice, architecture, prototype to production.
 Book a free technical review and we will tell you honestly what the firmware work involves and how long it takes.

 Frequently asked questions